octomix/josson/README.md

 ## Josson Functions

-There are over 190 functions.
+There are 201 functions.
 They are classified into 7 categories:

 Arithmetic Functions